Skenvy/dotfiles/.gnupg/README.md

 ## First time setup
 > [!CAUTION]
 > This section is only relevant if you are setting up your dotfiles repo to check-in your `~/.gnupg/*.conf`.
+> Or to read about GitHub's vigilant mode.
 > If you are not, then the rest of this guide is still situationally useful, but this section will be irrelevant.
 ### Dotfiles
 To check-in our user config for GPG, `~/.gnupg/*.conf`, without being able to make use of our [dotfile inclusion methodology](https://github.com/Skenvy/dotfiles/tree/main?tab=readme-ov-file#include) _because GPG does not have any sort of inclusion mechanism_, yet still adhere to both patterns that we support (where this repo is either `$HOME` itself or a submodule that we symlink into `$HOME` with clobber protection), we must use the [`CLOBBER_CHECKEDIN_ROOT_IGNORELIST` option](https://github.com/Skenvy/dotfiles/tree/main?tab=readme-ov-file#dotfiles-submodule-symlinks) in our [submodule support script](./bin/dotfiles-submodule-symlinks) (see the example  [base dotfiles-submodule-symlinks-hook](https://github.com/Skenvy/dotfiles/blob/base/.include/dotfiles-submodule-symlinks-hook.sh) where you would need to list any gpg config files you would add to a repository that would submodule this one).